dasch-swiss/dsp-tools/README.md

 please install it with `poetry add package --group dev`, so it will be added to the `[tool.poetry.group.dev.dependencies]` section of `pyproject.toml`.

-For security reasons, the dependencies should be kept up to date.
 GitHub's dependabot is configured to automatically create a version bumping PR if there is an update for a dependency.
-Version bumping PRs can also be created manually.
-To do this, execute `poetry add dependency@latest` for every dependency, and create a PR from the resulting changes.
+Version bumping PRs can also be created manually: run `poetry update` and create a PR from the resulting changes.

 All developers working with the DSP-TOOLS repository should regularly execute `poetry self update` to update poetry, and `poetry install` to update the dependencies from `poetry.lock`.